FreeSoccerHDX/AdvancedWorldCreatorAPI/Methods/BiomeGenerators/Lines.md

       - ``` create() ``` <br>
-        Used to create the real WorldChunkManagerLines-Object <br>
+        Used to create the real LinesBiomeGenerator-Object <br>

      Usage Example:
      ```
      // size= how big the Biome-Area is, direction= in which direction the lines will repeat (default true=x-direction)
-    	WorldChunkManagerLines worldchunkmanager = new WorldChunkManagerLines.CREATOR(size,direction)
+    	LinesBiomeGenerator worldchunkmanager = new LinesBiomeGenerator.CREATOR(size,direction)
         .addBiome(Biomes.PLAINS)
         .addBiome(Biomes.OCEAN)
     	.create();